martinlaw/renv-test/README.md

  - Try to run `script.R` without installing anything.
  - Now run `renv::restore()` to install the missing package(s) and note the added files and folders.
  - Run `script.R` again.

+## Stretch goals

+ - In another project on your laptop, initialise `renv` to create a list of R packages (and their versions) used by the project.
+ - Make the project rely on more packages, then get `renv` to update the list.